FMaz008/VineHelper/docs/TILECOUNTER_DEBUG_SETTINGS.md

 # TileCounter Debug Settings Guide

-Quick guide for using the TileCounter debug panel to monitor performance and troubleshoot issues.
+Quick guide for using the TileCounter debug panel to monitor performance and troubleshoot issues in the Notification Monitor.

 ## Enabling Debug Mode

 1. Navigate to **VineHelper Settings → Debug tab**
 2. Check **"Enable TileCounter Performance Monitoring"**
 3. Save settings and reload the page
+4. Open the **Notification Monitor** tab
-4. The debug panel will appear below the checkbox
+5. The debug panel will appear below the checkbox in the settings

 ## Using the Debug Panel